 If you’re familiar with the world of employee management, you likely already know that retaining employees is a difficult, yet critical, puzzle to solve.
 For any company, gathering the key pieces to keep employees fulfilled, engaged, and loyal is an ongoing challenge worthy of serious consideration.

-At a)plan coaching, among the most important goals for all of our clients is to improve employee retention.
-Founders, CEOs, and managers engage with us because coaching is one of the most impactful ways to do so.
+At a)plan coaching, among the most important goals for our clients is to improve employee retention.
+Founders, CEOs, and managers have come to rely on coaching for employee retention, because coaching is one of the most impactful ways to improve this critical metric.
+We are proud to play a key role in that important work.

 Retaining Employees Is More Important than Ever